ardorlab/MIDAS/README.md

 	* solution_to_chromosome_tool: Directory containing solution to chromosome tool and sample input files for the tool.
 The tool enables users to convert solutions into their chromosome representations so that the chromosome can be used as an initial starting point for optimizations.
 For example, the tool can convert loading pattern maps as they exist in PARCS input files into their chromosome representations.

-# Resources
-MIDAS is an updated version of the MOF (Modular Optimization Framework) for which you can find more information about the framework structure, theory and applications in https://doi.org/10.48550/arXiv.2204.00141.

-MIDAS previous version MOF has been used to control the Crud deposition in nuclear reactors (https://www.mdpi.com/2673-4117/3/4/36).